Henry Cotton (doctor): Investigation and controversy

 Henry A. Cotton died suddenly of a heart attack on May 8, 1933, in Trenton, New Jersey and was lauded in The New York Times and the local press, as well as international professional publications, for having been a pioneer seeking a better path for the treatment of the patients in mental hospitals.

 In popular culture

 A fictionalized Dr. Cotton was portrayed by actor John Hodgman in the Cinemax drama The Knick in 2014.

-He is portrayed by Byron Jennings in Boardwalk Empire.
+He is portrayed by Byron Jennings in the fifth season of Boardwalk Empire.
+The show incorrectly shows him being active in 1931, by which point the real Cotton was already retired.

 The story of Dr. Cotton was subjected to comedic treatment on the podcast The Dollop episode 290.